 Evidence from observed cases

-In response to this type of evidence, critics point out that all such examples are cases of microevolution (small variations in pre-existing organs or structures) as opposed to macroevolution (the emergence of entirely new organs and structures).
-Many opponents of the theory of evolution, including some young-earth creationists, happily concede that microevolution occurs; but they deny that this fact is compelling evidence that macroevolution has also occurred.
+In response to this type of evidence, critics point out that all observed cases are examples of microevolution (small variations in pre-existing organs and structures) as opposed to macroevolution (the emergence of entirely new organs or structures).
+Many opponents of the theory of evolution, including some young-earth creationists, readily concede that microevolution occurs; but they deny that this fact is compelling evidence that macroevolution has also occurred.
 Even some mainstream proponents of evolutionary science are critical of the extrapolation from microevolution to macroevolution.See, for example, Douglas H. Erwin, “Macroevolution Is More than Repeated Rounds of Microevolution,” Evolution and Development 2, no. 2 (March 2000): 78–84.
 For additional examples and further discussion of this point, see Michael Denton, Evolution: Still a Theory in Crisis (Seattle: Discovery Institute Press, 2016), 24-25; also Stephen C. Meyer, Darwin’s Doubt: The Explosive Origin of Animal Life and the Case for Intelligent Design (New York: HarperOne, 2013), 314.